A Complete Guide to Calculating Agency Margins (+Free Calculator)

 Step #4: Calculate Gross and Net Margin for Each Client

-The gross margin is easy enough to calculate – just subtract your gross sales by total hours worked per employee and cost per hour of the employee.
+The gross margin is easy enough to calculate – just subtract your total revenue by total hours worked per employee and cost per hour of the employee.

 Gross margin calculation